h2oai/h2o-3/h2o-docs/new_look_docs/datascience/glm.rst

 -  **nfolds**: Specify the number of folds for cross-validation.

-   	 **Note**: Lambda search is not supported when cross-validation is enabled.

 -  **response\_column**: (Required) Specify the column to use as the independent variable.